 He sees the role of the family as critical in addressing justice outcomes for a child or young person.

-Through his dedication to addressing the high rate of incarceration among Aboriginal young people, His Honour has garnered enormous respect among Aboriginal leaders who are preparing comprehensive plans to address dysfunction within sections of the Aboriginal community.
+Through his dedication to addressing the high rate of incarceration among Aboriginal young people, Judge Reynolds garnered enormous respect among Aboriginal leaders addressing dysfunction within sections of the Aboriginal community.
 Strengthening the capacity of communities and involving Aboriginal leaders and community members in developing local solutions for local issues has been a key theme in his advocacy on youth justice issues.

 Recognising the role that prevention and diversion initiatives play in directing young people away from the formal criminal justice system, Judge Reynolds is a passionate advocate for expanding these initiatives.
 In particular, he has advocated supporting programs designed around Aboriginal children and young people that respect their cultural needs and values.